 - 18 U.S.C. § 2252 child pornography includes possession, distribution, producing, and selling.
 If you are found with obscene material that depicts a minor under 18 participating in sexual conduct, you could be facing federal child porn charges under this statute.

-- 18 U.S.C. § 2241 aggravated sexual abuse or aggravated rape can becharged if someone uses threat or force on another person, or minor under 16, to participate in sexual activity, or by having sex with someone who can't give consent due to high intoxication from drugs or alcohol.
+- 18 U.S.C. § 2241 aggravated sexual abuse or aggravated rape can be charged if someone uses threat or force on another person, or minor under 16, to participate in sexual activity or by having sex with someone who can't give consent to high intoxication from drugs or alcohol.

-- 18 U.S.C. § 1581 human trafficking normally involves buying, selling, as well as physically enslaving people for the purpose of unwanted commercial sex.
-This statute is often used against people who transport people across international borders for sexual activity, and frequently involves the sex trafficking of minors.
+- 18 U.S.C. § 1581 human trafficking involves typically buying, selling, as well as physically enslaving people for unwanted commercial sex.
+This statute is often used against people who transport people across international borders for sexual activity and frequently involves the sex trafficking of minors.

-Other common federal sex crimes include soliciting minors for sexual activities across state lines, or brining in minors from another country to have sex with them.
+Other common federal sex crimes include soliciting minors for sexual activities across state lines or bringing in children from another country to have sex with them.

-Further, sex crimes can involve kidnapping or trafficking a minor or child for the purpose of sex or prostitution and selling or buying a child to participate in sexual activity.
+Further, sex crimes can involve kidnapping or trafficking a minor or child for sex or prostitution and selling or buying a child to participate in sexual activity.

-The investigation of a sex crime case at the federal level court is much more complex than a local state court because the government will usually only take the most serious cases.
+Investigating a sex crime case at the federal level court is much more complex than a local state court because the government will usually only take the most severe cases.

-Federal sex investigations by the Federal Bureau of Investigation (FBI) and other agencies involves a huge amount of resources compared to local state law enforcement.
+Federal sex investigations by the Federal Bureau of Investigation (FBI) and other agencies involve many resources compared to local state law enforcement.

 Punishments for a Conviction in Federal Court

-So, we are often asked about what are the penalties for a federal sex crime conviction?
+So, we are often asked about the penalties for a federal sex crime conviction?

-This is a huge question on people's minds when they're being prosecuted for one of these federal sex-related offenses because a lot of times, mandatory minimums apply.
+This is a significant question on people's minds when they're being prosecuted for one of these federal sex-related offenses because mandatory minimums often apply.

-What that means is, depending on what the specific sex crime is, the government could have already come up with a mandatory minimum for what a person gets if they're convicted for that crime.
+What that means is, depending on the specific sex crime, the government could have already come up with a mandatory minimum for what a person gets if they're convicted for that crime.

 I'll give you some examples: Distribution of child pornography under 18 U.S.C. § 2252.
 If someone's convicted of that, there's a 5-year mandatory minimum.